jordanstidham/GraphicDesigns/README.md

 TARGET AUDIENCE

-Internal stakeholders in the Scientific Assessment and Workforce Development Unit at Oak Ridge Associated Universitites (ORAU).
+Internal stakeholders in the Scientific Assessment and Workforce Development Unit at Oak Ridge Associated Universities (ORAU).

 PROJECT DESCRIPTION